 – Home office staff and local affiliate personnel would be freed up to attend to what ought to be the main business of RID, fostering the professional growth in all of us…

 Sometimes I wonder what Lou would advise us to do about our current challenges with certification.
-While his book Silver Threads is over 25 years old, I think his comments then about certification are food for thought for us today.
-We are still debating certification all these years later, but Lou’s ideas taking certification out of our organization and putting it into the hands of an organization that specialize in assessment, which would leave the RID staff with the time to focus on the business of RID: To promote the development and growth of our profession.
-Interesting isn’t it?
+While his book, Silver Threads, is over 25 years old, I think his comments then about certification are food for thought for us today.
+We are still debating certification all these years later, but Lou’s idea was to take certification out of our organization and put it into the hands of an organization that specializes in assessment.
+Doing so would leave the RID staff with the time to focus on the business of RID: to promote the development and growth of our profession.
+Interesting, isn’t it?

-During the process of many people contributing and developing our profession, there were others that also recognized the value of creating an organization for interpreter educators.
-I know that many were involved in that movement, however I have chosen Anna Witter-Merithew, who is with us today.
-I could use the whole 20 minutes to talk about Anna’s contributions, but the point is this: she has been actively involved in RID, serving multiple terms as President and Vice-President..
+Many people have contributed to the development of our profession, and throughout that process there were others that also recognized the value of creating an organization for interpreter educators.
+I know that many were involved in that movement; however, I have chosen Anna Witter-Merithew, who is with us today.
+I could use the whole 20 minutes to talk about Anna’s contributions, but the point is this: she has been actively involved in RID, serving multiple terms as President and Vice-President.
 She has served as the President of CIT twice.
 She has developed curriculum for teaching interpreters, she has created interpreter education programs, and more recently we note her work in the area of ethics and decision-making.
 She is nothing short of an amazing leader and an amazing contributor.

 Let’s look at MJ Bienvenu, who is still so actively involved.
-Over my 30 years in the field, my memory is that MJ is present everywhere – RID, CIT, and more!
+As I look back on my 30 years in the field, MJ has been present everywhere – RID, CIT, and more!
 MJ is one who deeply understands the Deaf experience, equality and what it means to meaningfully include Deaf people in a movement.
 How would we define her?
-I think as an activist, and activist with the goal of equality.
+I think as an activist, an activist with the goal of equality.

 –Nov 7, 2012 Planet Deaf Queer

-Many of you will have studied with the “green books’ so you know her face, or we remember her involved in the Deaf President Now movement.
+Many of you will have studied the “green books,” so you know her face, or remember her involvement in the Deaf President Now movement.
 She was also the co-founder of the TBC during 1997.
-That organization was the first organization to bring interpreters and Deaf people together to have conversations about power, and what was happening in the sign language interpreting community and the Deaf community.
+That organization was the first organization to bring interpreters and Deaf people together to have conversations about power, and what was happening between the sign language interpreting and Deaf communities.
 She is a phenomenal leader!

-As our field developed we saw the emergence of many interpreter businesses and during that time we had others who questioned whether a business model was what was most effective for our field.
-Betty Colonomos was one of those people, who found a way to create a business that also valued and embedded Deaf culture into every aspect of the business.
-Again, we can see that Betty has maintained her contributions to the community, and after 30 plus years, she is continuing to write, present, teach and encourage us to reflect deeply.
+As our field developed and we saw the emergence of many interpreting businesses, others questioned whether a business model was what was most effective for our field.
+Betty Colonomos was one of those people, and she found a way to create a business that also valued and embedded Deaf culture into every aspect of the business.
+Again, we can see that Betty has persisted in contributing to the community, and after 30 plus years, she is continuing to write, present, teach, and encourage us to reflect deeply.
 Her interpreting model is one that is taught daily in programs across this country.
 Her work with the Etna group is teaching the next generation to be reflective practitioners.
 Her contributions are countless.

 Another example of someone who has contributed hugely to our field is Ed Bosson.
-Known as the is father of VRS, and there is no doubt technology has dramatically changed our profession.
+Ed is known as the “father of VRS,” and there is no doubt that technology has dramatically changed our profession.
 We need to thank Ed for his vision of what equal communication access for Deaf people could be.
 He has impacted each of us.

 Have We Lost Our Way?

-But sometimes I wonder, like Shane Feldman said this weekend, its like driving a car aimlessly – and sometimes we simply are lost.
+But sometimes I wonder, like Shane Feldman said this weekend, if its like driving a car aimlessly – and sometimes we simply are lost.
 Have we lost some of those key characteristics that our previous leaders so generously modeled for us?
-Now we see more and more interpreters obsessing about the financial aspects of being an interpreters, and not thinking about contributing.
-We also see tensions amongst our colleagues, and camps that have emerged.
-Yesterday Nancy Blanchard spoke of the tension between the concepts of business and service.
+Now we see more and more interpreters obsessing about the financial aspects of being interpreters, and not thinking about contributing.
+We also see tensions among our colleagues, and camps that have emerged.
+Yesterday, Nancy Blanchard spoke of the tension between the concepts of business and service.
 Is business the primary driver, or is service?
-As well, our relationship with the Deaf community appears to be fading, and our relationship with each other as colleagues is changing.
+Additionally, our relationship with the Deaf community appears to be fading, and our relationship with each other as colleagues is changing.

 Connect and Collaborate